ccn-platform/ccn-backend/legal/terms.agent.md

 Restriction from using services

+12.1.1 System Usage Plans

+The platform may provide system usage plans that allow the business to continue accessing and using the platform services.

+Upon first registration, the business may receive a free trial period of up to 30 days.

+After the free trial expires, the business may be required to select a system usage plan in order to continue using the platform services.

+The available system usage plans may include:

+Plan	Amount (TZS)	Duration
+Weekly Plan	1,300	7 days
+Monthly Plan	5,000	1 month
+Semi-Annual Plan	30,000	6 months
+Annual Plan	60,000	12 months

+If the system usage period expires:

+access to certain platform services may be restricted

+the business may be required to renew the system usage plan to continue using the system

+The platform reserves the right to modify the available plans, pricing, or payment methods when necessary.

+The platform may suspend or limit access to the system if the required system usage fee is not paid.

 12.2 Customer Service Fee

 The platform may set a service fee for each debt or credit managed through the system.